Gorging ourselves (terrible pun)

 2 Paddlers from Britain came down and for the last 6 days showed us the ropes on paddling the ardeche.
 People were from various levels of experience, some with none, and by the end everyone was a whitewater soloist.
 Quite an intensive training session.
 The ardeche is surrounded by canyon walls, hundreds of feet high which are always present, looming, and imposing, right to the end of the trip.
 The river turns brighter and brighter green as it progresses and the limestone chalks it up.

-We had a blast trying moves, surfing waves, and giving and taking advice the whole way through.
+through.
 The Descent only takes 2 days, so we did it twice, once witha view to paddling technique and practice, the second time with a view to river safety and placing of staff along a rapid.
 It was hard to take my eyes off the sky.
 At night we bivouacked at a site where everyone stays.
 The Ardeche runs through anational park so to regulate pollution and flood dangers there are 2 places you can camp.
 We left our food boxes at ground level the first night, and the rumours of the wild pigs proved true as we witnessed our breakfast spread through the dirt.
 The boars had made short work of our yogourt.
 There were some highlights of our trip.
 Like this moment of (almost) solitude that I managed to grab (2-6000 people can descend the ardeche in one day during peak season,. ouch, I know).

 Another highlight os the raft of canoes we made.
 Apparently a tradition on this section of the river.
 So that's it, tomorrow the kids come and ruin our fun.
 Hopefully our team is ready for them.
 The river is a beautiful place and we are filled with memories of playing in the rapids and battling warm and cold alternating weather and shifty headwinds (through the hallways of the gorge).
 Now we are taking it easy on our day off in preparation.
 I better go back to eating this flute before my internet time runs out.
 Leave a comment, send a sign of existence.
 We're in a bubble down here!